Miegunyah: History

 This single-storeyed timber residence was built around 1885 on land owned by William Perry, a successful ironmonger and merchant who lived at nearby Folkestone.
 Perry had bought the land in 1875, and the house was occupied by his adult sons Herbert and George who built the business premises Perry House in the Brisbane CBD.
 Herbert's wife was Leila Elizabeth Markwell, grand-daughter of George Edmondstone.

 Leila Perry died in 1920 and Herbert Perry died in 1922.
-Miegunyah remained in the Perry family until 1926, and several changes of ownership followed to 1966.
+Miegunyah remained in the Perry family until 1926.

+During World War II, the house was requisitioned by the Australian Government.
+It was used by the Z Special Unit as they prepared and debriefed from Operation Jaywick, an attack on Japanese ships in Singapore Harbour in 1943.

+There were several changes of ownership through to 1966.
 The house was saved from demolition by the Queensland Women's Historical Association, who by 1967 had raised sufficient funds to acquire the building.
 They refurbished the house and later opened it as a house museum dedicated to the pioneer women of Queensland.
 The interior has been partly returned to its original layout and colour scheme.